 B i o g r a p h y

 Known for her warmly lyrical, dramatically present timbre, communicative expression and instinctive musicality, soprano Lusila Mazi has performed in Opera and Concert stages across Europe, USA and Canada.
 Ms. Mazi made her debut in the role of Violetta Valery in Verdi's La Traviata, Opera in Concert at Teatro Sociale Bellinzona in Switzerland.
-This past summer, Ms. Mazi reprised her role The Queen of the Night in Mozart's The Magic Flute at the Trentino Music Festival in Trentino, Italy.
-She returned to Florence to reprise the role of La Contessa Almaviva in Mozart's Le Nozze di Figaro at Conservatorio di Musica Luigi Cherubini Firenze, and debuted Donna Elvira from Mozart's Don Giovanni in an evening of opera scenes and arias.
-In Tuscany, she performed Suor Angelica in Puccini’s Suor Angelica with Connecticut Lyric Opera’s Greve Music Festival in Greve-in-Chianti under the mentorship of acclaimed soprano Katia Ricciarelli.
+Ms. Mazi has performed The Queen of the Night in Mozart's The Magic Flute at Trentino Music Festival in Trentino, Italy and in Austin, Texas with Luke Housner's Summer Opera Workshop.
+She performed La Contessa Almaviva in Mozart's Le Nozze di Figaro at Conservatorio di Musica Luigi Cherubini Firenze, and debuted Donna Elvira from Mozart's Don Giovanni.
+In Tuscany, she performed Suor Angelica in Puccini’s Suor Angelica with Connecticut Lyric Opera’s Greve Music Festival in Greve-in-Chianti under the mentorship of acclaimed soprano Katia Ricciarelli, and Barbarina and Contessa Almaviva in Mozart’s Le Nozze di Figaro.
+In Offenbach’s Les contes d’Hoffmann, Ms. Mazi performed the role of Giulietta with Midwest Opera Institute in Bloomington, Illinois.

-Ms. Mazi is passionate about bel canto and verismo repertoire & tradition, particularly for its revival in today’s musical landscape.
-Recent bel canto & verismo performances include Puccini Heroines Opera Gala at Consulate of Italy in Lugano, TASIS The American School in Switzerland, and San Biagio Church in Bellinzona.
+Ms. Mazi is passionate about bel canto and verismo, particularly for its revival in today’s musical landscape.
+Recent bel canto & verismo performances include Spain & the United States: Voice in Dialogue in Manhattan; Puccini Heroines Opera Gala at Consulate of Italy in Lugano, TASIS The American School in Switzerland, and San Biagio Church in Bellinzona.
 She has performed bel canto & verismo concerts for Amici della Scala di Lugano at Hotel Splendide Royal in Lugano, Charity Gala for International Women's Club of Lugano, at Conservatorio della Svizzera Italiana of Lugano (CSI) & Passeggiata Musicale at Teatro Paravento Locarno.
-Past engagements include performances for Portogruaro Music Festival in Venice, International Academy of Music of Cagliari in Sardegna, the Swiss National Anthem for international marathon of StraLugano, Opera Scenes & Arias in Mendrisio as part of Opera in Villa series and Bottesini Chamber Music Revival Project.
+Past engagements include performances for Portogruaro Music Festival in Venice, International Academy of Music of Cagliari in Sardegna, the Swiss National Anthem for international marathon of StraLugano & Consulate of Italy in Lugano, Opera Scenes & Arias in Mendrisio Opera in Villa series and Bottesini Chamber Music Revival Project.

 Ms. Mazi is a recipient of The Jacqueline Desmarais Foundation for Young Canadian Opera Singers Grant, Canada Council for the Arts Professional Development for Artists Grant Program, University of Toronto Undergraduate Association Grant, Italian Cultural Institute of Toronto in Italian Language Study Abroad Grant for Italian Studies at Michelangelo Instituto Firenze, and Vienna Language of Lieder Program Scholarship.